keggre/malo-selo/README.md

 Arma mission set in the Bosnian war.
 Open-world campaign-style co-op mission.

 # Installation
-* Create a folder named "malo_selo.Woodland_ACR" in the directory "Documents\Arma 3\mpmissions\".
+* Create a folder named "malo_selo.Woodland_ACR" in the directory "Documents\Arma 3\mpmissions\" and place the repository contents in this folder.
+* Open the Arma 3 launcher and click "local mod" then add "Documents\Arma 3\mpmissions\malo_selo.Woodland_ACR\@malo_selo\" as a local mod.
-* Place the repository contents in this folder and drag the preset.html into the Arma 3 launcher mods section.
+* Drag the preset.html into the Arma 3 launcher mods section.
+Ensure it includes the local mod.
 * Run the mission from a LAN or internet session (dedicated server not guaranteed to function properly)

 # Performance